gunsugunaydin/FullStack-Photo-Album-Application/README.md

 ## How to Run
 #### Backend Setup
-Follow the instructions in the [**Photo Album Management API**](https://github.com/gunsugunaydin/Photo-Album-Management-API) repository to set up the backend.
+Follow the instructions in [**this repository**](https://github.com/gunsugunaydin/Photo-Album-Management-API) to set up the backend for the application.

 #### Frontend Setup
 1. Clone the repository.